weeryan17/Discord-Groups/README.md

 Conects your disocrd and minecraft server groups

-Also ignore the randomproject for now.
+Also ignore the random project for now.
 It will be removed later.